nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentaion-templates.md

 :::tip Using `@site`

 The `MyImage` import provides a name to reference the `pan-zoom-image.mdx` template.
-This name can be any alpha numeric value and is often camel cased.
+This name can be any alphanumeric value and is often camel cased.

 By using `@site/docs/templates/` as the path, the template does not need to be referenced via relative location.
 This allows Docusaurus to figure out the template